software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 > [!ATTENTION]
 Back-references cannot be accessed in TCQL.
 For example, the expression ```Current.Projects``` cannot be used in permissions, calculated properties, and validation rules.
 In the latter example, ```Current``` would represent the project entity, and Projects would reject the ```Project -> Customer``` relationship.

+## M:N Relationships (multiple assignments)

+M:N relationships can be implemented with entities in time cockpit.
+A use case for a multiple assignment would be, for example, the assignment of a project to several customers.
+This scenario can be implemented with an assignment entity.
+An assignment entity consists at least of two relationships to the entities that are to be assigned in a multiple assignment.
+In the case of a multiple assignment from project to customer, the assignment entity ```CustomerProjectMapping``` would therefore have a relationship to ```Project``` and ```Customer```.